XxCHANDLERxX/notes/sci206/README.md

 force.
 On top of one box, we have gravity from all the air above.
 On the bottom, we have pressure from the air below.

-Demo: Weights with springs on the bottom stacked up (on a pole).
+*Demo:*: Weights with springs on the bottom stacked up (on a pole).
 Spring on bottom of stack compresses the most, next one a little less, next one less, etc.
 "Pressure increases as you get closer to the earth.

 Atmospheric pressure is ~100 000 pascals (Pa) (newtons per square meter).
-Demo: Prof laying on the ground.
+*Demo:*: Prof laying on the ground.
 "There is 10 tonnes on top of me.
 The wieght of a bus."
 "When standing, I also have gas on all sides pushing on me equally."
 "I'm an incompressable bag of water in a skin envelope."